-Laney College provides free, limited child-care services for preschool children of qualified full-time students.
-The Children's Center is administered by the Peralta Community College District.
+The Perata Community College District provides free, limited child-care services for pre-school children of qualified full-time students.
 Students who wish to enroll their children in the campus Children's Center should apply directly at the Center.

-Concurrent Enrollment and Cross Registration With Four-Year Colleges and Universities
+Concurrent Enrollment and Cross Registration with Four-Year Colleges and Universities